Shayros/Developing-hypotheses/README.md

 # Assessing possible implications of your hypothesis

--Looking at correlations with disease datasets
+-Looking at correlations with disease dataset

 -Cleaning data